taikedz-mt/rspawn/README.md

 * Players will not spawn in spaces that are protected by any other player than the Server Admin.
 * Commands
     * Players can return to their spawn point with the `/spawn` command if they have `spawn` privilege.
         * Players can invite other players to join their spawn - see "Spawn invites" below
 	* Players can request a new spawn point by typing `/newspawn` if they have the `newspawn` privilege.
 	* Players can set their spawn point by typing `/setspawn` if they have the `setspawn` privelege.
-    * Players can assign a new random spawn for another player using `/playerspawn` if they have the `spawnadmin` privilege.
+    * Moderator players can assign a new random spawn for another player using `/playerspawn` if they have the `spawnadmin` privilege.

 KNOWN ISSUE - Any player not yet registered with a spawn point will be given a spawn point anywhere in the world.
 If applying retroactively to a server, this will cause existing players to be re-spawned once.